 We never recommend fertilising your cuttings until they are around 1 year old.
 It can actually slow down new root growth as you are providing nutrients straight to the plant.
 Fertilising such young plants can also shock them and cause various issues such as yellow leaves and small growth so hold off the feed for a while.

-However, if you have propagated your ZZ Plant through division then you can fertilise after a month or so.
+However, if you have used the division method then you can fertilise after a month or so.
 This is because the root system is already mature.

 Common problems when propagating a ZZ Plant